-To earn this 0.25 credit badge you will submit one type of evidence from the list below to demonstrate your successful implementation of information processing strategies and structures.
+To earn this 0.25 credit microcredential you will submit one type of evidence from the list below to demonstrate your successful implementation of information processing strategies and structures.
 You will also complete a short written or video reflective analysis.
-Click Earn This Badge to learn more!
+Click Earn This Microcredential to learn more!

 You will be charged $20 by the badge provider.
 You'll be charged at the point you submit your badge for final review.

-This badge represents much more than simply requiring students to do "group work" or sitting at tables.
-This badge focuses on educators' effective and and consistent use of strategies and structures that build trust, interdependence, and learner success.
+This microcredential represents much more than simply requiring students to do "group work" or sitting at tables.
+This microcredential focuses on educators' effective and and consistent use of strategies and structures that build trust, interdependence, and learner success.

 Cooperative learning: students working together to accomplish shared learning goals with each student achieving their learning goal if and only if the other group members achieve theirs